andrej-zigo/andrej-zigo/README.md

 ###

-<p align="center">❤️ Welcome to my Github Profile!<br>I'm a student in Bratislava, Slovakia, and I love programming. 💻<br>I'm passionate about new technologies and how the IT industry is changing the world. 🚀</p>
+<p align="center">❤️ Welcome to my Github Profile!<br>I'm a student in Krems an der Donau, Austria, and I love programming. 💻<br>I'm passionate about new technologies and how the IT industry is changing the world. 🚀</p>

 ###